 We use Tapco Slate which are a Local Authority Building Control (LABC) and Local Authority Building Standards Scotland (LABSS) Registered Details product.
 In fact, they are the only BBA approved synthetic slate with minimum pitch capability of 14° on felt and batten and fully boarded roof applications.

-We do appreciate that opting to tile your conservatory roof is a big decision, so why don’t you give us a call.
-We’ll be happy to talk you through the system we use and discuss your particular conservatory in more detail to see if it is suitable.
+We do appreciate that opting to tile your conservatory roof is a big decision, and we’ll be happy to talk you through the system we use and discuss your particular conservatory in more detail to see if it is suitable.
 No obligation, no hard sell, just useful information to help you make a decision.